andreymulik/fmr/README.md

-# Fake records
+# Fields for monadic records

-Simple interface for record-like access for any data.
+Simple interface for record-like access for any mutable data.

 ## Reasons

-This package is designed as part of a more serious project.
+This package is designed as part of a more complex project.

-fake records generalize wxHaskell's Attr-Prop syntax for any monad and data source.
+`fmr` generalizes wxHaskell's Attr-Prop syntax for any monad and data source.
 Thus, you can easily modify the data represented, for example, by an abstract foreign type.

 ## Versioning